lukkeutgens/Industrie4.0-Cluster/07-keycloak/docs/04-create-cert.md

-# Keycloak Certificate
+# TLS Certificate for Keycloak via cert-manager
-Create a certificate with cert-manager for Keycloak
+To enable HTTPS for Keycloak, create a TLS certificate using cert-manager and a `ClusterIssuer`, which we already have setup.

+Create file:
 ```bash
 vi keycloak-cert.yaml
 ```